Laboratories

 Human Brain and Behavior Laboratory

-Principal Investigators: Dr. JA Scott Kelso and Dr. Emmanuelle Tognoli
+Principal Investigator: Dr. JA Scott Kelso

 The science of coordination aims to understand how the very many different elements of living things - from genes to cells, to neural ensembles, to brains, to societies - are functionally coordinated in space and time.
 Our current research uses non-invasive imaging methods (EEG, MEG, fMRI, DTI etc) and behavioral measures to investigate brain areas that underlie human learning, cognition, and the disorders thereof.